-Liquid Web’s Customer Advocate on what inspires her, finding herself in technology, and the power of making the world a bit better for someone else.
+Liquid Web’s Business Intelligence Analyst on what inspires her, finding herself in technology, and the power of making the world a bit better for someone else.

 There’s a lot about Becki Pahl that makes her Becki Pahl.